elastic/elasticsearch-net/new_docs/contents/nest/index-type-inference.markdown

 ## Type name inference

-Whenever nest needs a type name but is not given one explicitly it will use the given CLR type to infer it's elasticsearch type name.
+Whenever NEST needs a type name but is not given one explicitly it will use the given CLR type to infer it's Elasticsearch type name.

     settings.MapDefaultTypeNames(d=>d
         .Add(typeof(MyType), "MY_TYPO")